yessith93/yessith93/README.md

 - 👋 Hi, I’m @yessith93
 - 👀 I’m interested in learning about software development.
-- 🌱 I’m currently learning PHP and laravel
+- 🌱 I’m currently learning .net
-- 💞️ I’m looking to collaborate on projects to practice and polish my knowledge
 - 📫 mi email es yessith@misena.edu.co, linkedin profile is: https://www.linkedin.com/in/miguel-yessith-almanza-mestra-53a6663b/
 I'm open to work with anyone as long as I can learn and be useful.